 What about the Beaver Builder theme?

-So far, the Beaver Builder extension, also called Page Builder Plugin, has been helpful.
+So far, the Beaver Builder plugin, also called Page Builder Plugin, has been helpful.

 - Manage the location of your navigation (right, left centered, with logo or not etc.).

 - Its style (text color, link color, hover color, choice and size of font).

 At the footer level, we appreciate the fact that we can directly modify the credits of the site, by typing the text we want.

 This saves a lot of time.
 So we validate the theme!